1EnK/quil-manager/README.md

  9. **Check Rewards**: Check the rewards earned after 1.4.19.

- 10. **Sync Node**: Replace the `store` folder with the latest snapshot and create a backup of the current `store` folder.

- 11. **Backup Node keys**: Create a backup of the `config.yml` and `keys.yml`.
+ 10. **Backup Node keys**: Create a backup of the `config.yml` and `keys.yml`.
 A scp command will be generated for you to copy the backup file to your local machine.

- 12. **Upgrade Node**: Update the Quilibrium Node to the latest version.
+ 11. **Upgrade Node**: Update the Quilibrium Node to the latest version.

- 13. **Limit the CPU usage**: Enter `0-100` to limit the CPU usage of the Quilibrium Node to certain percentage.
+ 12. **Limit the CPU usage**: Enter `0-100` to limit the CPU usage of the Quilibrium Node to certain percentage.
 VPS providers may suspend the server if the CPU usage is too high.

 ## Node performance evaluation
- As of version 1.4.18, real-time rewards are not available.
-Instead, the contribution to the network is evaluated based on how quickly a node can sync, which is measured by the frame rate. **Faster frame rates indicate higher performance and contribution to the network**.

- As of the 5.31 reward update, the Post-1.4.18 rewards indicate that **nodes with higher frame rates accumulate more rewards than those with lower rates**.
-This shift from the previous evenly distributed rewards system emphasizes rewarding nodes for their performance and contribution to the network.

- According to data from various nodes (from various providers), VPS or dedicated servers with lower frame rates accumulate significantly fewer rewards, even if their CPU cores are higher than other servers.
-This emphasizes the importance of frame rates in the rewards calculation.
-While there is no conclusive evidence directly linking CPU cores to frame rates, this observation supports the assumption that frame rates play a crucial role in the rewards system.
+ Evaluate the speed of node synchronization with the frame rate.

  ### Check the Quilibrium Node frame rate
  This script will take snapshots of current max_frame and log the data in `~/frame_snapshot.txt`.
 The script will also calculate the average frame rate based on the first and last snapshots, and display the current and projected frame rates of the Quilibrium Node.